 Curved sword tinged with the power of the Storm Dragon.

-The Nameless King, who is an ally of archdragons, made friends of the battlefield with the Storm Dragon during his lifetime, so when the dragon was defeated, he made its soul his.
+The Nameless King, who is ally of archdragons, made the Storm Dragon a friend of the battlefield during his lifetime, so when the dragon was defeated, he made its soul his.